cortesi/godo/README.md

 ### `godo list`

-Shows existing sandboxes that are still on disk (either running or created with `--persist`).
+Shows existing sandboxes that are still on disk (either running or created with `--keep`).

 ### `godo rm <name>`